VCHSRobots/RefWBot/rpi/SetupSteps.md

 	sudo apt install mosquitto mosquitto-clients
 	sudo systemctl enable mosquitto

-The web artical tells how to verify that mosquitto is working correctly.
+The web article  tells how to verify that mosquitto is working correctly.
 You should try out those steps.
-The artical also point you to info on how to set up mosquitto on a PC -- that might be helpful for debugging.
-You are encouraged to follow the steps in the artical to learn more on how MQTT works.
+The article also points you to info on how to set up mosquitto on a PC -- that might be helpful for debugging.
+You are encouraged to follow the steps in the article  to learn more on how MQTT works.

 ### 11. Make the Raspberry Pi an "Access Point"

 Now for the most complicated step -- set up the raspberry pi as an "Access Point".
-This will allow the Driver Station on the PC to reliable communicate with your robot when normal WiFi networks are not avaliable -- like at pool side.
+This will allow the Driver Station on the PC to reliably communicate with your robot when normal WiFi networks are not available  -- like at the pool side.

 Although complicated, this step is easy if you follow the instructions here: https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md